A Guide to the 2024 Tony Awards Nominations

 The 77th Annual Tony Award Nominations will be announced on Tuesday, April 30, by Jesse Tyler Ferguson and Renée Elise Goldsbery.
 The announcement can be viewed LIVE (9am ET) in their entirety here on BroadwayWorld.
 Plus, be sure to stay tuned throughout the rest of the day for reactions from the nominees and more!

-If you haven't been following how awards season has been shaping up so far, be sure to check out nominations for the Drama League Awards and Outer Critics Circle Awards.
+If you haven't been following how awards season has been shaping up so far, be sure to check out nominations for the Drama Desk Awards, Drama League Awards, and Outer Critics Circle Awards.

 The Tony Awards Administration Committee has met three times this season to determine the eligibility of every Broadway production of the season.
 Plus, read all of the reviews from this season's eligible shows.